 GenCyber Cybersecurity (Frontiers II)

 Cybersecurity is at the forefront of contemporary issues for computer systems.
 Working with WPI faculty, participants in this workshop will have the opportunity for significant hands on experiences with topics such as Web-App security, network security, forensics, system security, cryptography and privacy.
 Participants will use appropriate tools and may include programming for analysis of data.
 Please note that this track is supported by NSA and NSF and at no cost to participants.
 A separate application process applies.
-All students must apply by April 15th. *Please note: Students are only able to participate in this program ONCE.
+Due to overwhelming demand, this program application is now closed and program participants have been selected. *Please note: Students are only able to participate in this program ONCE.

 Interactive Media & Game Development (Frontiers I)